azurebigcompute/cyclecloud_tutorials/Lab1/Tutorial.md

 ### <a name="2.3"></a> 2.3 Submitting an MPI job

-**NOTE:** You must have elevated core quota for H-series VMs in your subscription to at least 32 and select H16r size for cluster execute nodes to be able to run this exercise.
+**NOTE: You must have core quota for H-series VMs in your subscription elevated to at least 32 and select H16r size for cluster execute nodes to be able to run this exercise.**

 * Queue a LAMMPS job using `run_lammps_mpi.sh` script in the master node $HOME folder:
   ```